-The wrist is one of the weaker parts of the body, and prone to injuries.
+The wrist is one of the weaker parts of the body, and it is prone to injuries.
 Unfortunately, yoga wrist pain happens more often than you’d think.
-Because some asanas put a lot of stress on hands and wrists.
-This is especially the case in vigorous styles of yoga such as Vinyasa or Ashtanga practices.
-The high frequency of yoga push-ups and planks, as well as the vinyasa’s (Up-Dog, Down Dog, Jump-back’s, etc) can lead to overload, strain and eventually injury.
+This is because some asanas put a lot of stress on the hands and wrists.
+This is especially the case in vigorous yoga practice styles such as Vinyasa or Ashtanga practices.
+The high frequency of yoga push-ups and planks, as well as the Vinyasas (Up-Dog, Down-Dog, Jump Backs, etc.), can lead to overload, strain, and eventually, injury.

+If certain yoga poses are not done safely, they can also lead to wrist injuries and chronic pain.
 When the wrist is extended, it puts stress on all the soft tissue, especially the tendons.
-This extended position of the wrist happens in the Plank Position, Push-ups and hand balancing postures such as the Handstand and the Crow for example.
+This extended position of the wrist happens in the Plank Position, push-ups, and hand balancing postures such as the Handstand Pose and the Crow Pose for example.

-Even keyboard typing with hiked wrists (your wrists should be completely neutral) can cause wrist issues such as the Carpal Tunnel Syndrom.
-In the typing case, the stress is low but frequent.
-When it comes to postures and exercises that place weight on extended wrist, as in certain yoga postures, the stress is high but infrequent.
+Even typing on the keyboard with hiked wrists (your wrists should be completely neutral) can cause wrist issues like Carpal Tunnel Syndrome.
+In the case of typing, the stress is low but frequent.
+When it comes to postures and exercises that place weight on extended wrists, as in certain yoga postures, the stress is high but infrequent.

-In other words, if we are using our hands as feet such as in arm balances, planks and Downward- Facing Dog, we need to give them a chance to get stronger gradually.
-In order to prevent yoga wrist pain in us and other, it is helpful to understand what to look out for.
+In other words, if we are using our hands as feet, such as in arm balances, planks, and Downward Facing Dog, we need to give them a chance to get stronger gradually.
+To prevent yoga wrist pain in us and others, it is helpful if we understand what to look out for.

-It may sound logical, yet many would neglect this simple advice.
-Warming up is important for all of us.
-However the older we get or if we have a history of wrist issues we must warm up even better.
-Warming up not only improves lubrication of joints, but it also relaxes the adjoining muscles, and improves the local blood flow.
+It may sound logical, but many overlook this simple advice.
+Warming up is a necessity for all of us.
+However, as we get older, or if we have a history of wrist issues, we must warm up even better.
+Warming up not only improves lubrication of joints but also relaxes the adjoining muscles and improves the local blood flow.
 It also prepares your body for physical stress.
-The classical Sun Salutation is a great way to ensure that your body and your wrists are warmed up properly, before you move on to place your full weight on to your hands.
+The classical Sun Salutation is a very effective way to ensure that your body and your wrists are warmed up properly.
+You need to move on to bearing your full weight on your hands.

 Healthy wrists are strong, yet flexible.
-When the muscles around your wrist joint are balanced, it considerably reduces the risk of sprain, strains, or fracture.
-Slow and controlled hand balances such as the Easy Crow Pose are a great way to build up strength and flexibility in the wrists.
+When the muscles around your wrist joint are balanced, it considerably reduces the risk of sprain, strain, or fracture.
+Slow and controlled hand-balances such as the Easy Crow Pose are a helpful way to build up strength and flexibility in the wrists.

-Avoid placing too much pressure only on the heel of your palms or bending fingers.
-It may need little practice to do it in the right way.
-Think about pushing the heel of your palms, as well as all your knuckles and all finger tips equally into the ground.
+Avoid placing too much stress on the heel of your palms or bending the fingers.
+You may need a bit of practice to do it the right way.
+Think about pushing the heel of your palms as well as all your knuckles and fingertips equally into the ground.

-In hand balancing postures, spread your fingers and think about lightly gripping the floor (without bending the fingers though).
+In hand balancing postures, spread your fingers and think about lightly gripping the floor (without bending the fingers, though).
 Your hands need to be able to adjust to the constant micro weight-shifts that happen when you balance on them.
-The technique of spreading the fingers and lightly gripping the floor is essential to building up this sensitivity and at the same time protects your wrists.
+The technique of spreading the fingers and lightly gripping the floor is essential to building up this sensitivity, and at the same time, it protects your wrists.

 If our core is weak, we have the tendency to shift the weight too much forward and to lean into the extended wrists.
 We lean away from the weak core and therefore end up creating even more extension in the wrists.
 By strengthening your core, as well as other large muscle groups that need to be active and well-coordinated in planks and hand balances, you will greatly reduce the risk of wrist strain.